MeeperTheGreat99/systemshock-enhanced/README.md

 ## From a prebuilt package

-Currently, I only have the ability to build for Windows.
-The releases can be found [here](https://github.com/MeeperTheGreat99/systemshock-enhanced/releases).
-However, I'll leave a link to the original Shockolate builds as well, [here](https://github.com/Interrupt/systemshock/releases/).
+There will be builds for Windows and Linux, but I don't have a Mac.
+The available releases can be found [here](https://github.com/MeeperTheGreat99/systemshock-enhanced/releases).

 ## From source code